tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 ## 1 Introduction

-This document includes terms that are part of the bdq: vocabulary (<http://rs.tdwg.org/version/bdq/2025-03-28>).
+This document provides the full details of the terms of the bdq: vocabulary (<http://rs.tdwg.org/version/bdq/2025-03-28>).
 For details and rationale, see Chapman et al. (2020).

 ### 1.1 Purpose